-Another major development was the expansion of the urban leadership’s authority to the villages, closing a century-wide gap between Hebron and other cities that were long since regional hubs.
-The disintegration of the longstanding rural blocs, and the decline of the sector’s traditional leaders during 1936-1941, had undone the old socio-political boundaries in the area.
-It was a traumatic development, but in retrospect, essential for the creation of new region-wide networks.
-A key regional network in this matter was the ṣulḥa institution.
-The collapse of the rural leadership enabled the city leaders to serve as arbitrators of the Ṣulḥa and to turn it to a key instrument in improving social harmony and a regional sentiment.
-The Ṣulḥa played an extremely vital role in the area torn with disputes that remained open since the revolt.
-It also became a pillar of regional arrangements that regulated the social, economic and political relations between different groups.
-To further strengthen the ṣulḥa, the urban leaders persuaded the British to grant their arbitration court official jurisdiction to rule on disputes throughout the region.
+Another major development was the expansion of the urban leadership’s authority into the villages, bridging a century-wide gap between Hebron and other established hubs in the region.
+The disintegration of the longstanding rural blocs and decline in traditional leaders’ standing during the 1936–41 period removed old socio-political boundaries in the area.
+This was traumatic but essential for the creation of new region-wide networks.
+A key regional network in this regard was the ṣulḥa system.
+The collapse of the rural leadership enabled the city leaders to serve as the ṣulḥa’s arbitrators, turning it into a key instrument for promoting social harmony and a regional sentiment.
+The ṣulḥa’s role in the area torn by disputes ongoing since the Revolt was vital and it became a cornerstone for regional arrangements for regulating social, economic, and political relations between different groups.
+To further strengthen the ṣulḥa, the urban leaders persuaded the British to grant their arbitration courts official jurisdiction over disputes throughout the region.

-The urban leaders also engaged in other issues that were previously the purview of the rural leadership, ranging from economic and welfare needs to preventing land sales to Jews.
-As the most prominent leader of this emerging regional system, Jaʿbarī frequently convened Palestinian municipal leaders in 1946-47 to raise assistance for Beersheba and Mount Hebron which suffered severe drought.
-The joint urban-rural drought-crisis committees established in these gatherings formed the organizational basis for strengthening regionalism and a Hebronite regional identity.
+Urban leaders also engaged with other issues previously the purview of the rural leadership, ranging from financial and welfare needs to preventing land sales to Jews.
+As the most prominent leader of this emergent regional system, Jaʿbarī frequently convened meetings with Palestinian municipal leaders in 1946–47 to raise support for Beersheba and Mount Hebron, which were suffering from severe drought.
+The joint urban and rural drought crisis committees established at these gatherings provided the organizational basis for strengthening regionalism and Hebronite regional identity.

-The leaders of the rising regional Hebronite system were very critical of the Arab Higher Committee led by the Ḥusaynīs and accused it of failing the villagers.
-This stance was intended to bolster support for Amīr ʿAbdallāh and his ambitions in Palestine, adding to the existing alienation towards the Ḥusaynīs.
-Historically, the people of Mount Hebron already had strong and diversified ties to Transjordan.
-The long years of revolt and anarchy pushed the region even further away from the Ḥusaynīs, who were perceived as major contributors to the dire situation.
-The stability and order offered by the Amīr became a component of political consensus in the regional Hebronite system, which held mass gatherings honouring him.
-In February 1944, the mayor of Hebron sent him a letter praising his efforts in Palestine, which, he stressed, was an integral part of the Arab sphere.
-This might have been perceived as empty pandering to Arab nationalism over Palestinian particularity.
-Nevertheless, a few years later it became clear that this sentiment was the harbinger of the determined action that would ultimately bring the entire West Bank under Jordanian rule.
+The ascendant Hebronite regional leaders were very critical of the Ḥusaynī-led Arab Higher Committee (AHC), accusing it of failing village dwellers.
+This sought to bolster support for Amīr ʿAbdallāh and his ambitions in Palestine and added to the existing sense of alienation felt toward the Ḥusaynīs.
+The people of Mount Hebron had strong and diverse historical ties with Transjordan and the long years of revolt and anarchy pushed the region’s people even further away from the Ḥusaynīs.
+The stability and order offered by Amīr ʿAbdallāh added to political consensus in the Hebronite regional system and mass gatherings honoring him were held.
+In February 1944, the mayor of Hebron sent him a letter praising his work in Palestine which, he stressed, was an integral part of the Arab world.
+Although this might have been and still be perceived as empty pandering to Arab nationalism over Palestinian particularity, it nevertheless became clear, a few years later, that this sentiment foreshadowed the determined action that was to bring the entire West Bank under Jordanian rule.

-The 1948 War – testing collective action
+The 1948 War: Testing collective action

-The 1948 War provided a powerful test to the growing regionalism and regional identity in Mount Hebron, which had matured into an effective collective action capability.
-The region’s population collectively rose to three challenges during the war: eliminating the Jewish settlements in Mount Hebron, preventing the relapse into anarchy, and ensuring the West Bank was annexed to Jordan.
+The 1948 War was a powerful test for the maturing regionalism, regional identity, and collective action capability in Mount Hebron.
+The region’s population collectively took on three challenges during the war: The elimination of Jewish settlements in Mount Hebron; the prevention of anarchy’s return; and Jordan’s annexation of the West Bank.